Spices play an integral role in Indian cooking. Here are 5 of the most common Indian spices that should be in your pantry at all times.

 If you are reading this, there is a good chance you are interested in Indian cuisine and I will take a leap of faith and assume that you enjoy it too!
 But if the wide variety of spices, difficult to understand kitchen practices and the new- to- you tools used in an Indian kitchen intimidate you then you have come to the right place.
-Because this post is a part of a larger series of posts where we will discuss the Basics of Indian Cooking.
-Similar to the Indian Restaurant Menu Guide we shared before.
-This series will have everything from the spice rack, to the kitchen pantry, to the tools and practices will be discussed here.
+Because this post is a part of a larger series of posts where we will discuss the basics of Indian cooking.
+This series will cover everything from the spice rack, to the kitchen pantry, to the tools and practices of Indian cooking will be discussed here.

 Spices are such an integral part of Indian cuisine.
 It is used in all shapes and forms in Indian cooking, so be it in a powder form, whole, a blend of several spices or a paste, Indian cooking is nothing without all the aromatic, warming and (believe it or not) cooling spices used in Indian cuisine.

 A Brief History of Indian Spices

 There’s a rich history and a good reason behind the wide use of spices in Indian cuisine.
 We have written a whole post about it, if you’d like to take a look at it.
 But the two main factors that played a big role in the inclusion of spices in the cuisine are weather and soil.
 You can travel from one region in India to another and you will find out that climate and soil in each and every part of the country is just perfect for some or the other form of spice crop.
 And if you look closely you will see a wide use of those very spices in the regional cuisine of that area.

 It is also true that these spices can feel intimidating, especially for someone who is new to the cuisine.
 But anything is more approachable and easier if we are able to understand them.
 These spices are no different.